galeraga/3D-semantic-parsing/README.md

 - [Acknowledgments](#acknowledgments)

 ## Abstract
-A point cloud is a type of 3D geometric data structure, based on unordered set of points.
+A point cloud is a type of 3D geometric data structure, based on an unordered set of points.
 Each point is a vector of its (x, y, z) coordinates plus extra feature channels such as color, normal, etc.

 PointNet: Respects invariance of input points and no voxel grids are needed